-Every day, the FOPH communicates the number of newly confirmed cases that they received over the last 24 hours.
+Since June 2020, all estimates of Re are based on data from the FOPH.
+On weekdays, the FOPH communicates the number of newly confirmed cases that they received over the last 24 hours.
 These cases typically stem from the last three days.
 To estimate Re we therefore analyse the number of newly confirmed cases from each particular day ignoring the past two days.
-Thus the numbers in our dashboard are different from the numbers given in the daily FOPH situation reports.
+As a result, the numbers in our dashboard are different from the numbers given in the daily FOPH situation reports.

 Generally our assessment of the epidemiological situation is based on multiple methods, see Appendix A in Policy Brief «Effect of Measures».
 The precise estimates are different, but the trends are consistent across methods.